mikeCenters/Baby-Affinity/README.md

 - Updated Views and other objects to utilize the Store and SystemLogger packages.
 - Updated Views to use the `@ProductStatus` macro for monitoring status.
 - Updated Codebase and previews.
+- Updated algorhythm that presents names.
+    - Now, the user is forced to see all names once.
+    - After all names have been seen, the algo presents:
+        - -1 Standard Deviation: 1 name
+        - +2 Standard Deviation: 2 names
+        - Between -1 and +2 Standard Deviation: 7 names

 ## version 2.0.1:
 - Fixed bug with Name Preview Card